 How to Clean a Whiteboard

-Everase is Your Source for Everything Dry Erase, including the care and maintenance of your Dry Erase Solutions!
-The Everase writing surface is built to last and includes a full warranty guaranteeing its erasability properties.
-Before your first use, be sure to wipe down your writing surface with a damp towel to remove any dirt or soap residue.
-Be sure to follow these whiteboard cleaning and care instructions to ensure your whiteboard looks fresh and new for years to come!
+The Everase dry erase writing surface is manufactured to last, and includes a full warranty guaranteeing its erasability properties.
+Before your first use of a whiteboard, wipe down the dry erase surface with a damp towel to remove any dirt or soap residue.
+Then, follow these instructions on how to clean a whiteboard to ensure that your whiteboard looks fresh and new for years to come.

 Whiteboard Cleaning and Care: